Find Schools

 • Supervise claims adjusters to ensure that adjusters have followed proper methods.

-Below is a list of the skills most Property and Casualty Insurance Claims Examiners say are important on the job.
+These are the skills Property and Casualty Insurance Claims Examiners say are the most useful in their careers:

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.